iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

         replicaFactor: "2"
         thinProvision: "true"
         reclaimPolicy: Delete
-        clusterConnection: "iomesh-system/iomesh-csi-configmap"  # Specify the namespace and configMap of the first IOMesh cluster.
+        clusterConnection: "iomesh-system/iomesh-csi-configmap"  # Specify the namespace and configMap of the management cluster.
-        iomeshCluster: "iomesh-system/iomesh"
+        iomeshCluster: "iomesh-system/iomesh" # Specify the namespace where this cluster resides and cluster name.
       volumeBindingMode: Immediate
       provisioner: com.iomesh.csi-driver
       allowVolumeExpansion: true